 Flutter is known for its good community support.
 On GitHub, it has 33,248 stars and 223 contributors who make the framework better.
 They work in different areas of Flutter to provide you the best development experience.
 Flutter developers are even active on QA sites as well as forums.

-React Native also has a strong community support.
+React Native also has strong community support.
 On GitHub, it has 66,693 stars and 1,692 contributors who are dealing with React Native to enhance it.
-This framework has a large community of developers across the globe and they can assist you answering your queries on QA sites and forums.
+This framework has a large community of developers across the globe and they can assist you in answering your queries on QA sites and forums.

 For Xamarin, there is very limited community support available.
 Forums and help support are not instantly available for Xamarin users on the Internet.